-Once soaked, drain completely keeping the water.
+Once the rice is soaked, drain completely, but keep the water in a separate bowl.
 Add the soaked rice to a blender along with the grated coconut, cooked rice, coconut milk, and sugar.
 Blend this until it’s smooth with very little grit to it.
 The consistency should be like a slightly thinner pancake batter.
 If it’s too thick, mix with a little more of the reserved water.
-If it’s too thin, add a little rice flour. *Tip: use an immersion blender after the batter has been made to run through and make there everything is mixed really well.
+If it’s too thin, add a little rice flour. *Tip: use an immersion blender after the batter has been made to run through and make sure everything is mixed REALLY well.

 In a cup with about 2 tbsp lukewarm (not hot) water, dissolve the sugar.
 Once dissolved, mix in the dry active yeast.
 Let this proof for about 10 min.
-It should puff up and look frothy when it is done proofing.
+It should bubble up and look frothy when it is done proofing.
 Mix this into the prepared appam batter.
-Keep the batter in a large (plastic) bowl and cover. *I personally keep my batter in a large plastic bowl because I live in a colder climate and plastic doesn’t hold cold temperatures like glass and steel bowls will.
-I also like to a drape towel over the covered bowl so it can incubate or I put it in the oven with just the oven light on.
+Keep the batter in a large (plastic) bowl and cover. *I personally keep my batter in a large plastic bowl because I live in a colder climate and plastic doesn’t hold cold temperatures like glass or steel bowls will.
+I also like to drape a towel over the covered bowl so it can incubate or I put the bowl in the oven with just the oven light on.

 The next day/after 10-12 hours (sometimes 24 hours), the batter should have risen/puffed up and will have little fermentation holes on top.
 This is a good sign of fermentation.
 Mix this with the salt and then we are ready to make appams!

-Now that your batter is ready, you will need an appam chatti to make the lattice-edged appams. *If you do not have a chatti, you can use a flat griddle, but you will need to add some rice flour to the batter to thicken it up.
-This is a different style called Vellayappam (which also includes some spices) and it is similar to a pancake batter/shape.
+Now that your batter is ready, you will need an appam chatti (pan) to make the lattice-edged appams. *If you do not have a chatti, you can use a flat griddle, but you will need to add some rice flour to the batter to thicken it up.
+This is a different style appam called Vellayappam (which also includes some spices) and it is more like a pancake

-Place your chatti on its ring so that it is balanced.
+Place your appam chatti on its ring so that it is balanced.
 Turn the heat to about medium.
-Using a flat ladle, pour about 1/3 cup into the center of the chatti.
+Using a flat ladle, pour about 1/3 cup of the batter onto the center of the chatti.
 Pick up the chatti using the handles, hold it away from the flame, and then rotate it in a circle motion in one round motion.
 Rotate so the batter goes near the edge of the chatti (below the round studs) in one full circle and then place back on the ring and cover.
-Don’t try to rotate more than once or you will get doughy appam and lose the lattice shape.
+Don’t try to rotate more than once or you will get doughy appam and lose the lattice edges.